Maryland Criminal Defense

 Assault – An individual makes or attempts to make physical contact with another, or frightens another person intentionally.

 Burglary – A person breaks and enters a building with the intent to commit a crime.

 Robbery – The use of force or threat of force to obtain something from another person.

-Driving Under the Influence (DUI) – Operating a motor vehicle while having a blood-alcohol concentration (BAC) of .08 or greater.
+Driving under the influence (DUI) – Operating a motor vehicle while having a blood alcohol content (BAC) of .08 or greater

 Shoplifting – There are many variations of shoplifting such as removing the merchandise from a store, changing the price tag, disarming alarm tags, etc.

 Traffic-related violations – Common traffic violations include speeding and reckless driving

 Each of the crimes above carries its own set of minimum and maximum penalties.